Service Management

 Services can be run from the following locations:

-Devices and Pools tables: A service can be selected to run on a device, all filtered devices, a pool, or the filtered pools in the table.- Using the
+• Inventory Devices and Pools tables: A service can be selected to run on a device, all filtered devices, a pool, or the filtered pools in the table.
+This same table is also available from the Dashboard by clicking on a category of devices in the graph.

 There are two types of runs: